- Hot Deals

 Due to small population and low tourist traffic in these Pacific islands, flights are limited and getting to Micronesia can be a little complicated.
-Flight paths vary depending on where you’re wanting to go.
-You can fly to direct to Chuuk from Brisbane, and Guam from Cairns but if you’re flying from Sydney be prepared for a few transfers.
+Flight paths vary, depending on where you want to go.
+You can fly to direct to Chuuk from Brisbane, and Guam from Cairns but if you’re flying from Sydney, be prepared for a few transfers.

 The good news is that once you’re over there, you can ‘island hop’ between these exquisite destinations.
-Aussies only need a valid passport, no visas are required.
+Aussies only need a valid passport, so yay!

 Guam is an island in Micronesia that is also part of the United States, it’s a hybrid of American and Micronesian culture which makes it both pretty to visit and culturally accessible.
-It’s the biggest island in Micronesia and boasts an array of five-star hotels and luxury shopping malls.
-Guam is a good base if you want to island-hop to other destinations.
+It’s the biggest island in Micronesia and boasts an array of five-star hotels and modern shopping malls.
+Guam is a good base if you want to island-hop, too!

 We recommend staying at the Fiesta Resort located on Tumon Bay.
-It is steps away from the pristine white-sand beach, yet close enough to the island’s tourist attractions, along with historical and cultural sites.
-Perfect if you want to explore all day, then chill all night.
+It is steps away from the pristine white-sand beach, yet close enough to the island’s tourist attractions.
+Along with historical and cultural sites, Guam is perfect if you want to explore all day, then chill all night.

 For travellers looking for a more nature and action-based getaway, we’d suggest Palau.
 Referred to as ‘the underwater Serengeti’, its pristine limestone landscape, iridescent blue-green lagoon and leafy green forest will steal your heart.
 The Palau Pacific Resort is a luxury resort which capitalises on this stunning location.
 It’s been awarded ‘Best Diving Resort’ for 14-consecutive years by the Dive & Travel Awards.
 It’s easy to see why, it’s an island haven for divers and non-divers alike.